mitmedialab/opal_msgs/README.md

       scenes are loaded into

  - 19 story selection
-    - story name for storytelling app
+    - string name of the story
+    - load the specified storybook

  - 20 same page
+    - no properties
-    - stay on the same page
+    - stay on the same page in a storybook

  - 21 show flip buttons
+    - no properties
-     - show flip buttons for the storytelling app
+    - show flip/arrow buttons for a storybook

  - 22 hide flip buttons
+    - no properties
-     - hide flip buttons for the storytelling app
+    - hide flip buttons for a storybook

+ - 23 go to story page
+    - int page number
+    - go to a specific page in the a storybook

 Some commands should be accompanied by a set of properties.
 For example, if you send the command "sidekick say", the properties field should contain a string